goschtl/zope/docs.zope.org_website/README.txt

 you can add the package URL to the site buildout as explained in the first paragraph.

+When you're done changing the buildout configuration re-run ``bin/buildout`` to regenerate the documentation build scripts for the stanzas you changed and re-run them.

 How do I add another packages set page?
 ---------------------------------------